Jsparrow/jsparrow.github.io/docs/rules/remove-unnecessary-semicolons.md

 | Minimum Java version            | 1.1   |
 | Remediation cost                | 1 min |
 | Links                           | [EmptyStatementUsageCheck](https://sonarcloud.io/organizations/default/rules?open=squid%3AEmptyStatementUsageCheck&rule_key=squid%3AEmptyStatementUsageCheck) |

+## Description

+Finds and removes the unnecessary semicolons from the code blocks.

+## Benefits

+Improves the readability, by removing code that do not produce any computation steps.

 ## Requirement & Tags